 When each driver attempts to make an insurance claim, the lack of evidence of liability against the other party may frustrate the claim.
-Even a personal injury lawyer faces an uphill task gathering evidence in the absence of eyewitness testimony.
-The cross-examination of parties at deposition hearings may uncover further answers.
+Even a personal injury lawyer faces an uphill task gathering evidence in the absence of eyewitness testimony. the cross-examination of parties at deposition hearings may uncover further answers.

-If you get into an accident with a traffic camera in Maryland it’s a different story.
-The impartial camera evidence will usually show which car had the right of way at the intersection and which driver ran a red light.
+If you get into an accident with a traffic camera in Maryland it’s a different story. the impartial camera evidence will usually show which car had the right of way at the intersection and which driver ran a red light.
 Unless both drivers committed traffic violations, the camera evidence should clearly establish fault.
 This is invaluable in personal injury claims.

 How Can Accident Victims Retrieve Video Surveillance Footage?

 Although people who end up hurt in car accidents can benefit from traffic camera evidence, they don’t always know how to obtain it.
 It’s not always obvious if an intersection is equipped with cameras.
-How do you get the important footage needed for your case?
-The most obvious answer is to hire an attorney to do it for you.
+How do you get the important footage needed for your case? the most obvious answer is to hire an attorney to do it for you.

 If you see cameras at the accident scene, make a note.
 One of the first things you should do after getting medical help is to hire a Baltimore personal injury lawyer who is familiar with the accident scene.

-Most intersections in Maryland do not have a camera.
-The cameras looking devices on the tops of the traffic lights are not usually cameras.
-They are sensors that determine if a vehicle is present in the intersection.
-The cameras help control the lighting sequence and do not provide video footage.
+Most intersections in Maryland do not have a camera. the cameras looking devices on the tops of the traffic lights are not usually cameras.
+They are sensors that determine if a vehicle is present in the intersection. the cameras help control the lighting sequence and do not provide video footage.

 Obtaining camera footage from the relevant local authority can be difficult.
 Police are not obligated to tell you anything about traffic cameras after your accident.
 It’s not always obvious which agency holds the footage or how long it can be kept for.
-However, an experienced car accident lawyer is adept at obtaining this kind of information.
+However, an experienced Howard County car accident lawyer is adept at obtaining this kind of information.